walmartlabs/concord-website/docs/plugins/smtp.md

         smtp: ${smtpParams}
         mail:
           from: sender@example.com
-          to: recipient-a@example.com
+          to: recipient@example.com
           subject: "Hello from Concord"
           message: "My message"
 ```

-You can specifying multiple recipients using several optons.
+You can specifying multiple recipients using several options.

 - add`cc` and/or `bcc` fields
 - add a recipient list as a CSV into any recipient field